tjweisman/geometry_tools/README.md

 ## Documentation

-You can find some documentation up at the [project site] (http://www-personal.umich.edu/~tjwei/geometry_tools).
-If you have questions or have found bugs, email me at[tjweisman@gmail.com] (mailto:tjweisman@gmail.com).
+You can find some documentation up at the [project site](http://www-personal.umich.edu/~tjwei/geometry_tools).
+If you have questions or have found bugs, email me at [tjweisman@gmail.com](mailto:tjweisman@gmail.com).